Rooted in Christ. Inclusive in Spirit. Active in Love.

 To join us online, simply visit our YouTube page and the livestream will begin automatically when the service starts.

 You’re invited to join our upcoming Bible study, Fierce, a six-week study that explores the stories of women in Scripture who lived with courage, faithfulness, and obedience.
 Through their lives, we’ll reflect on how God calls us to live boldly, offer hope, and follow where God leads.
-The study will meet on Monday nights from 7:00–8:00 PM at the Quinlivan home, beginning January 12.
-A Zoom hybrid option will be available.
+The study will meet on Monday nights from 7:00–8:00 PM at the Quinlivan home, from Jan.
+12-Feb.
+16. A Zoom hybrid option will be available.
 For more information or to participate, please contact Val Quinlivan.

 Join us at Goshen Post E.S. and YouTube Live at 10:00 AM on Sunday, January 18th.
 The season of Epiphany is the church’s time to invite us to come and see who this One born in a manger will be, and to discover what this One born to a young woman might mean for us and for the world.
 Today’s Gospel tells us that Jesus is the “Lamb of God who takes away the sin of the world,” “the Son of God,” and “the Messiah.”
 Let us bear witness to who Jesus is.
 All are welcome.